dianapaulo/data-analysis-portfolio/README.md

-*Perform data cleaning, exploration, and Dashboard in Excel *Use SQL to clean data, query and summarize population data *Conduct data analysis and visualization in Python (Pandas, Matplotlib, Seaborn) *Build interactive dashboards in Power BI
-*Compare how each tool helps in understanding global population trends
+*Perform data cleaning, exploration, and Dashboard in Excel *Use SQL to clean data, query and summarize population data *Clean Data, Conduct data analysis and visualization in Python (Pandas, Matplotlib, Seaborn) *Use Power Query and Build interactive dashboards in Power BI *Compare how each tool helps in understanding global population trends

-Tools & Technologies
+Tools & Technologies:
 Excels
 SQL
 Python